risingwavelabs/risingwave-docs-legacy/docs/dev/code-java.md

 ## Create a materialized view

-The code in this section creates a materialized view `mv1` to capture the latest amount of trips and total distance.
+The code in this section creates a materialized view `counter` to capture the latest total distance and duration.

 ```java
 import java.sql.*;